 During program execution, the Program Counter is used to keep track of the address of the next instruction to be executed.
-It is automatically incremented by one each time an instruction is executed except for instructions, such as "JMP" or "CALL" that demand a jump to a non-consecutive Program Memory address.
-For the device whose memory capacity is greater than 8K words the Program Memory address may be located in a certain program memory bank which is selected by the program memory bank pointer bit, PBP0 or PBP1.
+It is automatically incremented by one each time an instruction is executed except for instructions, such as "JMP" or "CALL" that demand a jump to a nonconsecutive Program Memory address.
+For the device whose memory capacity is greater than 8K words the Program Memory address may be located in a certain program memory bank which is selected by the program memory bank pointer bit(s), PBP0 or PBP1~PBP0, depending on the selected device.
 Only the lower 8 bits, known as the Program Counter Low Register, are directly addressable by the application program.